yiffyrusdev/sabry/README.md

 **lepty-scoping** - overhauls the scope generation logic, best suitable for the leptos.
 Check out the [section](#leptos-specials) and an [example](https://github.com/yiffyrusdev/sabry/tree/master/examples/leptos-axum)

+**nightly** - allows relative path selection with `scssy!` and `styly!` macros.
+However rust-analyzer will raise false-positives for reachable files as well.

 ## WIP

 *(sorted by my own priority)*, "dones" are excluded